mwittig/pimatic-probe/README.md

 Then you need to add a device in the `devices` section.
 Currently, only the following device type is supported:

 * HttpProbe: This type provides a probe for pinging HTTP/HTTPS services
+* TcpConnectProbe: This type provides a probe for TCP connect

+### HttpProbe Configuration

-As part of the device definition you need to provide the `url` for the Web Service to be pinged.
-If the property `enableResponseTime` is set to true (false by default) the device will additionally expose a `responseTime` attribute, which allows for monitoring the response times over time.
+As part of the device definition you need to provide the `url` for the Web Service to be probed.
+If the property `enableResponseTime` is set to true (false by default) the device will additionally expose a `responseTime` attribute, which allows for monitoring the response times.
 You may also set the `interval` property for the probing interval in seconds (60 seconds by default). **Warning Notice: Generally, it is not advised to ping external services at a high frequency as this may be regarded as a denial-of-service attack!**